-This is the next in a series of interviews Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, will conduct with private brand leaders around the world.
+This is the next in a series of interviews Christopher Durham, founder of My Private Brand, will conduct with private brand leaders around the world.
 Today, he discusses retail-owned brands with Carrie Mesing, Director of Private Brands for online fresh food grocer and Vertex Award winner, FreshDirect.
 Mesing was instrumental in developing FreshDirect’s private brand programs and is passionate about source identification in both branded and private branded goods.
 Prior to joining FreshDirect, Mesing worked at private brand brokerage firm Daymon Worldwide.
 Mesing serves as a mentor to startup food brands through the food accelerator Accel Foods.

 CD: What is your first memory/experience with Private Brand?

 CM: Coming from a small, middle-class household in Pennsylvania, my first experience with ‘private brand’ wasn’t a positive one.
 I recall the sense of embarrassment that came with bringing the “knock-off” brand of potato chips to the school lunch table.
 I’m proud to see how much the industry – and the customer perception – has changed since then.

 CD: How did you get into the private brand business?

 CM: I became interested in the private brand business because I saw the incredible potential to create and build brands that add meaning to customers’ lives.
 Leading the strategy for FreshDirect’s private brand program has been a rewarding experience because our core brand, Just FreshDirect, is focused on source identification and clean ingredients – a truly unique value proposition for a private brand.
 It highlights the importance of knowing what’s in the food you’re eating and where it comes from, which is a mission I feel personally connected to.